Back to DWU AI Articles

 9th Carry traffic within a foreign country (stand-alone cabotage) Not granted in US bilateral agreements

 Third and fourth freedom rights are the baseline of bilateral aviation agreements.
-Fifth freedom rights are granted selectively and have been a source of contention — notably in the US–Gulf carrier dispute.
+Fifth freedom rights are granted selectively and have been a source of contention, as seen in the US–Gulf carrier dispute.

 The US Open Skies Policy